dannycahoon/apiWorkshop/scenarios/warrantyClaim/README.md

 Now that you understand NexGen's use-case above, here are the project requirements below that you received from your project manager.

 ### Before you begin
-As you progress through this use-case, you will need to get access to both environments.
+As you progress through this use-case, you will need to gain access to Oracle API Platform Cloud Service and Oracle Apiary Cloud Service.
 At the point of the tutorial where you will need access, the tutorial will advise you.
 If you want to begin preparing ahead of time, you can [check out the options](../../environments) and decide which option makes sense for you.

 ### Design the API
 Design is critical as a first step for great APIs.
 Collaboration ensures that we are creating the correct design.
 We need our API to be well documented and we need to create a mock service in order to rapidly prototype our API